Introduction

 Training at home: They develop responsibility by training outside of class.

-Self-discipline in preparation: Remembering gear and uniforms teaches responsibility.
+Self-discipline in preparation: Remembering gear and uniforms teaches valuable lessons in responsibility.

 How martial arts build confidence: